nhanby/3a1fb4202f203a43474838e83f2e414bdd535ead13f8b2d416611d0c4de0a7d1/README.md

 # SERVICE REQUEST PRIORITY QUEUING SERVICE
 ### Getting Started
 This application is a Springboot application packaged as a jar containing an embedded Tomcat 8 instance.
 For demo purposes the persistence tier was implemented using an embedded H2 in-memory database, therefore submitted service request data won't be persisted across application restarts.
+The application supports only https requests running on port 8443 and configured with a self signed certificate (localhost).
+Depending on the test client being used this certificate will either need to be accepted on an exception basis or else added as a trusted certificate in the client/system truststore.

 ### Prerequisites
 * Git client